-- 1. All therapies related to the management of cardiopulmonary arrest should be continued as currently defined in protocol with a goal of obtaining a return of spontaneous circulation (ROSC) before brain damage occurs. - 2.
-Initiate resuscitative measures following current LF&R protocols. - i.
+- All therapies related to the management of cardiopulmonary arrest should be continued as currently defined in protocol with a goal of obtaining a return of spontaneous circulation (ROSC) before brain damage occurs. - 2.
+Initiate resuscitative measures following current LF&R protocols. - a.
 Immediately begin performing high quality manual compressions while applying the defibrillation pads.
-Do not delay manual CPR for the LUCASTM. - ii.
-Rhythm analysis with early defibrillation should be provided, if necessary, based on clinical presentation. - iii.
-Obtain vascular access. - iv.
-Administer the appropriate medications. - v.
-Place an i-gel airway, consider an advanced airway if needed. - vi.
-Turn the LUCASTM device "on" when removing from the carrying case.
-This will allow the device to perform a "self-test". - vii.
-Consider applying the LUCASTM device to the patient after the fifth cycle of manual compressions if needed.
+Do not delay manual CPR for the LUCAS[TM]. - b.
+Rhythm analysis with early defibrillation should be provided, if necessary, based on clinical presentation. - c.
+Obtain vascular access. - d.
+Administer the appropriate medications. - e.
+Place an i-gel airway, consider an advanced airway if needed. - f.
+Turn the LUCAS[TM] device "on" when removing from the carrying case.
+This will allow the device to perform a "self-test". - g.
+Consider applying the LUCAS[TM] device to the patient after the fifth cycle of manual compressions if needed.
 Continue manual CPR until the device can be placed.
-Limit interruptions in chest compressions to 10 seconds or less. - viii.
-Prepare the patient for transportation if appropriate. - ix.
+Limit interruptions in chest compressions to 10 seconds or less. - h.
+Prepare the patient for transportation if appropriate. - i.
 Consider using the scoop stretcher for movement of the patient. - 3.
-When resuscitative measures are initiated, the LUCASTM device should be removed from the carrying case and placed on the patient in the following manner.

-4. Back Plate Placement:
+When resuscitative measures are initiated, the LUCAS[TM] device should be removed from the carrying case and placed on the patient in the following manner. - a.
+Back Plate Placement: - i.

-i.
 The back plate should be centered on the nipple line and the top of the back plate should be located just below the patient's armpits.

-ii.
+- ii.
 In cases for which the patient is already on the stretcher, place the back plate underneath the thorax.
-This can be accomplished by log-rolling the patient or raising the torso (Placement should occur after two minutes of uninterrupted compressions]).

-5. Position the Compressor:

-i.
-Turn the LUCASTM Device on.
+This can be accomplished by log-rolling the patient or raising the torso (Placement should occur after two minutes of uninterrupted compressions]). - 5.
+Position the Compressor: - i.
+Turn the LUCAS[TM] Device on.
 (The device will perform a 3 second self test.)

 - ii.
-Remove the LUCASTM device from the carrying case using the handles. - iii.
+Remove the LUCAS[TM] device from the carrying case using the handles. - iii.
 With the index finger of each hand, pull the trigger to ensure the device is set to engage the back plate.
 Once this is completed remove your index finger from the trigger loop. - iv.
 Approach the patient from the side opposite the person performing manual chest compressions. - v.
 Attach the claw hook to the back plate on the side opposite of the person providing compressions. - vi.
-Place the LUCASTM device across the patient, between the staff member's arms who is performing manual CPR.
+Place the LUCAS[TM] device across the patient, between the staff member's arms who is performing manual CPR. - vii.

-- vii.
 At this point the staff member performing manual CPR stops and assists attaching the claw hook to the back plate on their side. - viii.
 Pull up once to make sure that the parts are securely attached.

-6. Adjust the Height of the Compression Arm:
+- 6. Adjust the Height of the Compression Arm: - i.

-i.
 Use two fingers (V pattern) to make sure that the lower edge of the Suction Cup is immediately above the end of the sternum.
 If necessary, move the device by pulling the support legs to adjust the position.